adharshkamath/adharshkamath.github.io/content/posts/mathy-compiler-demo.md

   }
 }
 </style>
-Read more about the syntax and the expected output of the project [here](/projects/mathy-compiler).
+Read more about the syntax and the expected output of the project [here](posts/mathy-compiler).

+Note: The output will have additional functions that are useful  to measure the time taken.
+The code for the equations/statements you specify will be put in a function called `kernel` which will be called from the main function.

 <div>
 Useful symbols:
 <table style="margin-bottom:2%;margin-top:1%">